mattcroat/joy-of-code/posts/sveltify-any-javascript-library/sveltify-any-javascript-library.md

 [Floating UI](https://floating-ui.com/) is used to create tooltips, popovers, dropdown and more but for our use case I'm only interested in using it for tooltips.

-You might look at the code of some **sveltified** libraries and think it looks complicated, but that's only because they're trying to make a general abstraction for everyone to use — you don't have to, so only sveltify the parts you need.
+You might look at the code of some **sveltified** libraries and think it looks complicated, but that's only because they're trying to make a general abstraction for everyone to use — you don't have to, so only Sveltify the parts you need.

 Here is the regular code required for creating a Floating UI tooltip using the `bind` directive to get a reference to the element.